greyhoundforty/tf-ibmcloud-examples/Examples/minioDistributedLBaaS/README.md

 - Line 47: Domain name for Virtual Guests
 - Line 60: The label of the SSH for the server you will be deploying from.
 - Line 99: The Subnet ID to bind the Load Balancer to.

+## Updating the postinstall.sh file

+You will need to update the following lines in the postinstall.sh file before you use it

+- Lines 45-48: Update the Datacenter shortname.
+In this example I am using `wdc07`